-6) What is the cost impact to the bid due to a PLA?
+(6) What is the cost impact to the bid due to a PLA?

-Please see AGC's response to question 1, where AGC delineates ways a PLA could increase project costs.
+Please see AGC's response to question 1 above, where AGC delineates how a PLA can increase project costs.

-7) What other factors should the Corps consider before deciding to include PLA provisions in a U.S. Army Corps of Engineer, Albuquerque District contract?
+(7) What other factors should the Corps consider before deciding to include PLA provisions in a Mobile Engineer District contract?

+Again, USACE should not impose mandatory PLA provisions on any projects, including in a Corps of Engineers Mobile District contract.
+As explained above, there is no reliable evidence establishing that a PLA mandate would advance the federal government's interest in achieving economy and efficiency.
 AGC strongly recommends that the USACE allow prime contractors to decide whether a PLA is appropriate for a particular project and to execute one voluntarily should they deem it appropriate.
 If, however, the USACE chooses to reject our primary recommendation, then we urge you, before imposing a PLA mandate on any project, to conduct, on a project-by-project basis, a scientific and well-documented study of relevant factual conditions and circumstances to determine whether a PLA mandate would advance each of the government interests set forth in Section 3(a) of Executive Order 13502 more than the interests would be advanced without a PLA mandate.
 Such an analysis should include thorough research and analysis of such issues as: